 Crossing Potential Effects XC187 - Fantstown The emerging preferred solution seeks to diverted along existing roads there is the potential for an increase in traffic flows along the existing road network.
 However, based on the preliminary review of the available information for XC187 - Fantstown, it is considered unlikely that increases in road traffic noise of 1dB(A) or greater could occur at any noise sensitive receptor.
 XC201- Thomastown The emerging preferred solution for XC201 - Thomastown realign the road by around 100m to the south-west of the existing road thereby reducing noise levels at receptors located around the existing crossing.
 The emerging preferred solution brings the traffic noise source closer to some receptors on the R515.
 However, based on the preliminary review of the available information for XC201 - Thomastown, it is considered unlikely that increases in road traffic noise of 1dB(A) or greater could occur at any noise sensitive receptor.
 XC209 - Ballyhay No effects are anticipated during operation as a result of the changes proposed at this location.
-XC211 - Newtown & XC212 - Ballycoskery The Green route Option for XC211 - Newtown links Beechwood Grove to an unnamed road north of the existing crossing so there is potential for an increase in traffic volumes on Beechwood Grove and therefore an increase in traffic noise levels at receptors in Beechwood Grove.
-The Blue Route Option for XC211 - Newtown links two unnamed roads to the east of the railway line so there is potential for an increase in traffic volumes and therefore an increase in traffic noise levels at properties in close proximity to the proposed alignment.
+XC211 - Newtown & XC212 - Ballycoskery The emerging preferred solution XC211 - Newtown links Beechwood Grove to an unnamed road north of the existing crossing so there is potential for an increase in traffic volumes on Beechwood Grove and therefore an increase in traffic noise levels at receptors in Beechwood Grove.
 The emerging preferred solution for XC212 - Ballycoskery seeks to realign the road to the south of the existing road by around 30m, thereby potentially reducing noise levels at receptors in this area which includes Ballyhea National School.
 In terms of noise mitigation opportunities, the use of best practice construction methodology will be required.
-The road should also be kept road as far from noise sensitive receptors as possible and there is potential for an earth bund between the
+The road should also be kept road as far from noise sensitive receptors as possible and there is potential for an earth bund between the road and the school in order to screen noise.